RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 ### Natural Language Processing (NLP) Model

+### Why NLP Is Effective for This Project

+Natural Language Processing (NLP) enables pattern recognition at scale by understanding **how language is used**, not just what exact words are present.
+Public sector job titles and descriptions are highly inconsistent — NLP allows us to:

+- Classify ambiguous roles (e.g., “Program Analyst”) that describe analytics or vendor management
+- Generalize from confirmed buyers to latent ones using learned patterns
+- Scale scoring across future datasets or job boards with minimal manual tagging

+By training on real data buyers, the model reflects actual hiring language and captures demand that keyword-only methods miss.

-To go beyond keyword logic, a **logistic regression NLP model** was trained on the explicitly labeled data buyers.
+A **logistic regression NLP model** was trained on the explicitly labeled data buyers to go beyond keyword logic.
 This allowed us to classify additional roles based on how similar their text was to confirmed buyer jobs.

 #### Features:
 - TF-IDF vectorized text (from title, description, and keywords)
 - N-gram tokens (1- to 3-word combinations)
 - Structured metadata: `AgencySize`, `Industry`, `DataBuyerScore`, `IsSeniorRole`

+#### Training Set:
+- Labeled using the keyword + fuzzy match pipeline (true buyers)
+- Balanced sample of buyers and non-buyers

 #### Outputs:
 - A probability score (`PredictedDataBuyer`) for each job